Mining-Addiction/PhoenixMiner_5.5c_Windows_AMD_NVIDIA_Hidden_CMD/README.md

 # PhoenixMiner_5.5c_Windows_AMD_NVIDIA_Hidden_CMD
-PhoenixMiner an Ethereum miner that runs under a hidden CMD Window
+PhoenixMiner Hidden CMD is a modification of the popular mining tool PhoenixMiner that runs under a hidden CMD Window

 1. Allow miner in Anti Virus
 2. To start the miner in hidden mode use start_hidden_mode and the miner will start in an invisable window hidden away perfect for anyone that wants to run PhoenixMiner in a hidden CMD terminal.